My Story

 Statement

-I’m a painter.
-I'm a mother.
+Profound, but not confusing; invoking emotion but not underestimating the Viewer’s intelligence; exploring all possibilities but never straying too far from certainty (or creating new certainties).
+Using perceived frivolity to make us think about society, politics, relationships and life is my primary focus.
 I work with wax strings.
 I use them to create colorful, whimsical people and then they become the subjects of my paintings.
 The painted figures have a lot of dimension and really pop off the canvas.
 They are fanciful on one hand and cutting on the other.
 They are smile invoking and thought provoking.
 They are gibberish and sharply communicative.

 After I sculpt the figures out of wax strings, I set them up in bright light with dramatic shadows.
 This is a nod to the historical standard of oil painting mastery - the capturing of light.
 Even though I’m working in a contemporary way, I pride myself on referencing the traditional ideals of a “perfect painting.”
 In addition, I’m also inspired by the communication techniques that I see used in the graphic novels and comic books that my kids read.
 Merging history with the contemporary is how I approach my compositions.
 As a result, my paintings are dimensional and vibrant, each of them featuring figures who express themselves using thought bubbles and word bubbles.
 Adding this as a way for the figures to communicate is how I bridge the gap between silliness and statement.
 It’s how innocent figures help us explore complex ideas.
 For example, I might have one male figure saying the word “talk” standing next to a female figure thinking the word “action.”